 Why we love it: We love this hoodie first for its accessible price, but it doesn't skimp on features like you might expect.
 The polyester material provides UPF 50+ protection, it has a roomy hood that covers your head and neck, and thumb loops to help keep the sleeves low to shield the backs of your hands.
 For the price, it offers dependable protection from harsh summer sun and covers all the basics without unnecessary extras.

 Should you buy it?
 If you're shopping on a tight budget, the Baleaf UPF 50 Hoody works, but there are some trade-offs.
-The cut is very roomy, maybe too roomy for some, and if you're used to a more athletic cut, you might not like the style of the Baleaf.
-Additionally, the thicker, more durable fabric is less breathable and can get uncomfortable under a blazing mid-summer sun.
-You might not want to wear it for high-output trail runs or bike rides where you plan to get sweaty, especially because the synthetic fabric lacks an antimicrobial treatment and tends to hold odors if not washed promptly.
+The cut is very roomy, maybe too roomy for some, and if you're used to a more trim/athletic cut, you might not like the looser style of the Baleaf.
+Additionally, the thicker fabric is less breathable and can get uncomfortable under a blazing mid-summer sun.
+You might not want to wear it for trail runs or bike rides where you plan to get sweaty, especially because the synthetic fabric tends to hold odors if not washed promptly.
 But if you need something cheap that still provides reliable sun protection, this is it.
 The price point simply can't be beat.

 Who it is best for: The Baleaf UPF 50 Crew is perfect for women who want a simple, comfortable sun shirt for easygoing summer days at the lake.
 Its very affordable price makes it easier to pull the trigger on the purchase if you only plan to wear it occasionally.
 It lacks hood coverage, but this also makes it a more versatile piece for casual outdoor activities like gardening or light hiking.
 If you want to protect your skin but don't spend enough time outdoors to justify investing in a premium brand, the Baleaf is a good compromise.

 Why we love it: This sunshirt is straightforward and comfortable - no bells and whistles, just solid sun protection from a smooth fabric that feels good against the skin.
-The athletic fit is somewhere between a rashguard and an athleisure top, fitting a little closer to the body than some of the others.
-It moves well and is still decently flattering, although we wish it had a bit more stretch.
+The athletic fit is somewhere between a rashguard and an athleisure top, fitting a little closer to the body than some of the others; if you're debating sizes, we'd say go for the larger.
+It moves well and is decently flattering, although we wish it had a bit more stretch - another reason you may want to size up.
 The crew neckline is comfortable, and the wide range of fun color options makes it easy to find one that suits you.
 At this price point, you can even buy multiple colors for less than the cost of a single higher-end sun shirt.

 Should you buy it?
 If budget is your main concern, the Baleaf Crew is hard to beat.
-Unfortunately, this sun shirt tends to retain body odor if you try to rewear it without washing in between, and it's not super breathable, so it's not a great option to take on your next backpacking trip.
-The next biggest downfall of this shirt is the lack of head and neck coverage, which is why we often prefer hoodies for long days in intense sun.
+Unfortunately, this sun shirt lacks head and neck coverage, which is why we often prefer hoodies for long days in intense sun.
 If you are like us and prefer a hoodie, it also comes in a hooded version.
+The next biggest downfall of this shirt is that it tends to retain body odor if you try to rewear it without washing in between, and it's not super breathable, so if you sweat in it (which you probably will), be sure to toss it in the wash as soon as you get home.
 Still, for the best bang for your buck, the Crew delivers reliable sun protection for most of your body at an unbeatable price.

 Who it is best for: The Black Diamond Alpenglow Pro Hoody is a shirt for serious outdoor enthusiasts who spend long days at high altitudes where UV rays pound down more intensely.
 It includes all the small details that make it functional in any environment, like side mesh vents to keep you cool, a half zip for easy on and off, a small chest pocket that fits a set of keys, and a helmet-compatible hood.
 Best of all, the comfortable fit simply disappears on the body and is easy to layer under, over, and all around.
 For climbers, backcountry skiers, and mountaineers who need a piece of gear that can stand up to heavy use throughout the year, this investment of a shirt will be worthwhile.